sdlpal/sdlpal/docs/README.md

 Before start building, you may find some inspiration from reading [Our travis scripts](.travis.yml).

 To build SDLPAL, there are three major steps you need to do:
-1. Clone the source code from Github into your local folder using `git` or through corresponding GUI:
+1. Clone the source code from GitHub into your local folder using `git` or through corresponding GUI:
 ```shell
 $ cd <parent-path-of-sdlpal>
 $ git clone https://github.com/sdlpal/sdlpal.git